ductr-io/ductr/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/ductr.
+Bug reports and pull requests are welcome on GitHub at https://github.com/ductr-io/ductr.

+## License

+The gem is available as open source under the terms of the [LGPLv3 or later](https://opensource.org/license/lgpl-3-0/).